DIBTR/WebAutomation/README.md

 ## Overview

 This project is a robust and scalable automation framework built with Playwright and TypeScript, leveraging the Page Object Model (POM) design pattern.
-It aims to provide a structured and maintainable approach for automating web applications, ensuring ease of test creation, readability, and maintainability.It supports functional testing, visual testing, accessibility testing.
+It aims to provide a structured and maintainable approach for automating web applications, ensuring ease of test creation, readability, and maintainability.

 ## Features
 + Playwright Integration: Harness the power of Playwright, a modern and powerful browser automation library that supports multiple browsers like Chromium, Firefox, and WebKit.